chromiumembedded/cef/tools/distrib/win/README.redistrib.txt

   Without these files HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

+* SwiftShader support.
+  * swiftshader/libEGL.dll
+  * swiftshader/libGLESv2.dll
+  Without these files WebGL will not function in software-only mode when the GPU is not available or disabled.

 * Widevine CDM support.
   * widevinecdmadapter.dll
     Without this file playback of Widevine projected content will not function.